wighawag/stratagems/README.md

 # 🎮👾♟️ An infinite game

-[Stratagems](https://stratagems.eth.limo) is an "infinite game", a permission-less, immutable, and interoperable game.
-An Unstoppable game where all meaningful actions happen on-chain.
+[Stratagems](https://stratagems.world) is an autonomous world where players are actual gods.
+They are literaly the one creating the world.

-If you are interested to know more about infinite games and autonomous worlds, check out our [blog post](https://ronan.eth.limo/blog/infinite-games/)
+As an Autonomous World, Stratagems is permission-less and persistent.
+Its rules are immutable yet it is fully composable.
+We like to call them ["Infinite Games"](https://ronan.eth.limo/blog/infinite-games/)

 ## ♟️ What is stratagems exactly ?

-Stratagems is an infinite digital board game. it is both persistent and permission-less, anyone can join at any time.
-Players then use a specific set of colors to compete for control of the board.
+Stratagems is a world created by players and anyone can join at any time.
+Players use a specific set of factions/colors to compete for control of the world.
 Alliances and betrayal are part of the arsenal as colors mix and shift on the board.

 Stratagems is thus first and foremost a social game.
 Its main inspiration is [conquest.eth](https://conquest.game) who successfully created a deeply social game out of simple mechanics.
 Stratagems explores this further by having even simpler rules.
 It also reduces the gas cost to a minimum by spreading the actions over a week.
 It works because most of the game plays out in the conversations and strategies happening among the players.